moby/moby/contrib/man/md/docker-build.1.md

 build process.
 The default is true.

 **-t**, **--tag**=*tag*
-   Tag to be applied to the resulting image on successful completion of the build.
+   The name to be applied to the resulting image on successful completion of the build.
+'Tag' is this context means the entire image name including the optional TAG after the ':'.

 **--no-cache**=*true*|*false*
    When set to true, do not use a cache when building the image.
 The